LinkNYC: Tracking

 In March 2016, the New York Civil Liberties Union (NYCLU), the New York City office of the American Civil Liberties Union, wrote a letter to Mayor de Blasio outlining their privacy concerns.
 In the letter, representatives for the NYCLU wrote that CityBridge could be retaining too much information about LinkNYC users.
 They also stated that the privacy policy was vague and needed to be clarified.
 They recommended that the privacy policy be rewritten so that it expressly mentions whether the Links' environmental sensors or cameras are being used by the NYPD for surveillance or by other city systems.
 In response, LinkNYC updated its privacy policy to make clear that the kiosks do not store users' browsing history or track the websites visited while using LinkNYC's Wi-Fi, a step that NYCLU commended.
+Motherboard wrote in 2022 that the LinkNYC kiosks collected so much data from devices that, even though the data was anonymized, it was easy to identify individual users.

 In an unrelated incident, Titan, one of the members of CityBridge, was accused of embedding Bluetooth radio transmitters in their phones, which could be used to track phone users' movements without their consent.
 These beacons were later found to have been permitted by the DOITT, but "without any public notice, consultation, or approval", so they were removed in October 2014.
 Despite the removal of the transmitters, Titan is proposing putting similar tracking devices on Links, but if the company decides to go through with the plan, it has to notify the public in advance.

-In 2018, a New York City College of Technology undergraduate student, Charles Myers, found that LinkNYC had published folders on GitHub titled "LinkNYC Mobile Observation" and "RxLocation".
+In 2018, a New York City College of Technology undergraduate student, Charles Meyers, found that LinkNYC had published folders on GitHub titled "LinkNYC Mobile Observation" and "RxLocation".
 He shared these with The Intercept website, which wrote that the folders indicated that identifiable user data was being collected, including information on the user's coordinates, web browser, operating system, and device details, among other things.
-However, LinkNYC disputed these claims and filed a Digital Millennium Copyright Act claim to force GitHub to remove files containing code that Meyer had copied from LinkNYC's GitHub account.
+However, LinkNYC disputed these claims and filed a Digital Millennium Copyright Act claim to force GitHub to remove files containing code that Meyers had copied from LinkNYC's GitHub account.